Morwenn/poplar-heap/README.md

 * Showing that operations used in poplar sort can be decoupled
 * Providing a proof-of-concept implementation

-*Note: while I didn't about it when I create that project, what I describe here as a poplar heap has apparently already been described as a [post-order heap][post-order-heap] by Nicholas J. A. Harvey & Kevin C. Zatloukal.
-The space & time complexities described in their paper match the ones I expect from the final algorithms in this repository, but they still bear a difference: their post-order heap requires to store two additional integers to represent the state of the heap, while the algorithms I present here only need to know the size of the array used to store the poplar heap.
-On the other hand, they provide formal proofs to demonstrate the complexity of the different operations of a post-order heap while I'm unable to craft such proofs for the poplar heap (or in general, I don't know how to write proofs).*
+*Note: while I didn't know about it when I created this project, what I describe here as a poplar heap has apparently already been described as a [post-order heap][post-order-heap] by Nicholas J. A. Harvey & Kevin C. Zatloukal.
+The space and time complexities described in their paper match those of poplar heap (at least theoretically, I did not formally prove the complexities of the different poplar heap algorithms), but there is still a difference between the two data
+structures: their post-order heap requires the storage of two additional integers to represent the state of the heap, while the algorithms I present here only need to know the size of the array used to store the poplar heap.
+On the other hand, they provide formal proofs to demonstrate the complexities of the different operations of a post-order heap while I was unable to come up with such formal proofs for the poplar heap (formal proofs are unfortunately not my domain).*

 # The heap algorithms

-The following functions are provided by the poplar-heap library:
+The poplar-heap library provides the following function templates:

 ```cpp
 template<